jean-malm-mdh/ComputerClubCodeReview/README.md

 1) Clone the repository to your local workspace
 2) Add your project to the repository.
 3) Push it to the remote project in the github classroom repository.
+* A pull request should automatically be created, allowing others to comment on the code.

 # Utilities
 To reduce the uploading of unnecessary files, please create a .gitignore file for your project.
 Typical things to ignore are cache and build directories.